 Data conversion is perhaps the most crucial stage of a Business Central implementation.

 It’s the crux of Enterprise Resource Planning (ERP) projects.
 The complexity is frequently underestimated: it’s never just a simple matter of copying and pasting information.
-We are shifting data to different environments, and when doing so we must tweak and tailor our old data to fit the new system.
+We are shifting data between different environments, and when doing so we must tweak and tailor our old data to fit the new system.

-This data is essential for day-to-day operations, including master records of customers, vendors and items.
+This data is essential for day-to-day operations, including master records of customers, vendors, and items.
 Without access to this information a business would crumble.

 Business Central is only as useful as the data you feed it.
 If time and care isn’t taken when migrating this data, problems arise in the future.
 The key is careful planning and knowing your business data inside out.

-Data conversion has been a major part of the Twinings Business Central implementation.
 Ultimately, they had to move data from a number of disparate and outdated sources to Business Central: their one single source truth.
 For this reason, they had to ensure there was no underestimating the work involved.

 Will Business Central be the sole source of truth?

-In the coming months they needed to identify all the different sources of data, consolidate it, re-structure it where required, and pull together additional data where needed.
+They needed to identify all the different sources of data, consolidate it, re-structure it where required, and pull together additional data where needed.
 Such a momentous job required meticulous planning.

 Early conversion planning